kwon-young/Research-Master/stage/bibliography/bibliography.md

     * slow to compute
     * low robustness
 * simple operation
-    * compute simple feature of candidates as bounding box, projections, morphological operations
+    * compute simple feature of music symbols as bounding box, projections, morphological operations
     * compare with same features extracted from an region of interest of the image to recognize a symbol.
 * symbol descriptors
     * use symbol descriptors instead of the raw pixel information